“Music is part of being human.”

 ― Oliver Sacks, Musicophilia: Tales of Music and the Brain

-Polly is an HCPC registered music therapist with clinical experience in Dementia, Adult Mental Health, Adult Learning Disabilities, Adopted and looked-after children, Autism and children with communication and behavioural difficulties.
-She teaches music privately and co-runs Wind Chamber Music Weekends, residential music courses in the UK.
+Polly is an HCPC registered music therapist with clinical experience in the following areas; dementia, mental health (adult and children), learning disabilities (adults and children), adopted & looked-after children (LAC) and autism.
+She co-runs Wind Chamber Music Weekends who provide residential music courses in the UK.
 She plays 'cello, saxophone, piano and sings in a wide range of bands, projects and settings.

 Welcome to her site.
 To enquire about music therapy, supervision, lessons, courses or anything else, please use the contact page.
 Thank you.